clashhulk/communication-notice/README.md

 - **Microservices**: Separate Django services for Users, Notices, Communication, and Reporting.
 - **Database**: A single shared PostgreSQL instance for all services.
-- **Frontend**: React.js for UI, interacting with backend REST APIs.
+- **Frontend**: React.js for the user interface, interacting with backend REST APIs.
-- **Containerization**: Docker and Docker Compose for orchestrating services.
+- **Containerization (Optional)**: Docker and Docker Compose for orchestrating services.

 ---